skopp/kd/README.md

         {with} = @options
         console.log "hello #{name} and #{with}"

+      __command: (command, params)->
+        # magic command

 The `@help` static is mandatory.
 When user call `kd mymodule` that information will be shown.

 `@config` variable is the `~/.kdconfig` file.
 It's a JSON file and you can set global variables using `config` module (write `kd config`).

+If you write `__command` into your module class, your module will never give a error about command existance.
+It'll call that method.

 The example above can be run calling: